mafifafm/pxt-microbit/docs/courses/csintro/arrays/activity.md

 You can drag additional numbers out of the Math category and snap them to the open slots in the Create array with block.
 Go ahead and change them to some random values, then attach the whole thing to the ‘on start’ event handler block.

-Now, when the micro:bit starts, it will create an array with those five values.
+Now, when the Ragga starts, it will create an array with those five values.
 Let’s create the constellations when the A button is pressed.
 Looking at our loop, instead of repeating 0 to 4 times, we actually want to use the value from the array to figure out how many stars to create.

 * Drag the ‘list get value at’ block from the Arrays Toolbox drawer and replace the 4 with that block.